yashu1wwww/Youtube-auto-brand-account-create/README.md

 # Youtube-auto-brand-account-create
 Youtube auto brand account create using selenium by python

-Please note: Use accounts that do not have two-factor authentication.
+# Please note: Use accounts that do not have two-factor authentication.

 Replace the 56th and 57th lines in the script with your Gmail email address and password (use a Gmail account that does not have brand accounts).

 In the brand.py script, I have added code to create up to 5 auto brand accounts.
-If you want to create more accounts, add lines 81 to 95 in line 142.
-For the purpose of recording a video, I have created 1 brand account.
+If you want to create more accounts, means

 To begin, open the command prompt and enter "pip install Random" followed by hitting the enter button.
 Then enter "pip install undetected_chromedriver" and hit enter again.